 Define and Standardize SDOH Data

-Data standards and commonly agreed upon definitions serve as the foundation for *data interoperability *, privacy and protection, and ethical data use, including the principle of *data minimization *.
+Data standards and commonly agreed upon definitions serve as the foundation for *data interoperability *, privacy and protection, and ethical data use, including the principle of *data minimizationthe goal of using the minimal amount of data for a particular purpose *.
 Roundtable participants proposed a series of recommendations to ensure that SDOH data is standardized and streamlined for use as more and more data is gathered about financial, housing, environmental, and contextual indicators.

 Improve and Align Open Source Assessment Tools